DonalRafferty/GatsbyBlog/src/pages/articles/2020-04-20---Melted-Identities/index.md

 ### The Digital Invasion

-The wonders of our information, and communication, technlogy have become abundantly clear.
+The wonders of our information, and communication, technology have become abundantly clear.
 Organisations, that only a decade ago would have had to go into hibernation because of the virus, can continue to function.
 Employees can remain in contact on an ongoing basis through the mediums of text, voice, and even video.
 Data and tools are secured via virtual private networks (VPNs), and work trundles on, unabated by lockdown protocols or infection fears.

 For those of us lucky enough to be in a position to work from home, digital technology must be looked upon as providing us a great privilege.
 However, we also must be aware of it's impact on our lives.
 In particular, communication technology has become so ubiquitous that we often fail to see how it changes our actions, our relationships, and ourselves.

 In this regard, my biggest concern is the merging of the work place and the home.
-When the two are seperate they provide a place in space that allow us to be our professional selves at one location, and our personal selves at the other.
+When the two are separate they provide a place in space that allow us to be our professional selves at one location, and our personal selves at the other.
 Coupled with the invasion of digital communication devices on our person and in our home, where do we now go to escape our working identity?

 ### Our Changing Faces